-A marketing committee has been formed to create a mechanism to promote and market the native horse industry as a whole in Virginia.
-There are currently no funds available for this service area, but we hope to resume this program once the economy turns around and the VRC has surplus dollars available.
+A marketing committee had been formed to create a mechanism to promote and market the native horse industry as a whole in Virginia.
+There are currently no funds available for this service area, but we hope to resume this program once the economy turns around and the VRC one again receives appropriation for this program.